 Developing Your Painting Style: How to Switch Up Your Art Practice

 About 2 years ago, I found this artist on Instagram that I totally fell in love with.
 The reason I like her work so much is because I saw a lot of similarities between her work and mine, which I found really fascinating because we live in different areas and the subject matter that we're dealing with is pretty different.
 I’m sure some of you will know who I’m talking about.
-She’s quite a well-known artist on Instagram, I’m not sure how well known she is in the “high art” world.
-She kind of balances herself between commercial and high art in a way that I very much admire.
 I can see how our work is similar, but I also see how our work is very different.
 Since finding her I’ve found a few other artists whose work I love who again, work in a similar way but are also contributing their own ideas and painterly styles.

 And then I’ve also found a lot of painters who are making work exactly like this artist.